Intro to PDB, the Python Debugger

 Why learn to use PDB?

-When I started programming, I used a very crude method of debugging: print()
+When I started programming, I used a very crude method of debugging: print().

 But now that I have almost 2 decades of experience, I can tell you that...
-I still use mostly print()
+I still use mostly print().

-Although now I type print()
+Although now I type print() way faster.

-Once in a while, some bug escape the magical transcendence of print()
+Once in a while, some bug escape the magical transcendence of print(), and I have to use tooling.

 The most fundamental of tools for the job is the debugger, and I meet more and more coders that have never used one, so I decided to write a post for them.